AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-databricks-audience-sourcing.md

 * Verify that your [!DNL Delta Share] is published to Adobe's [!DNL Databricks] account and that the provider name, share name, and schema are correct.
 * Confirm the schema is visible in the share.
 Newly published shares may take time to propagate.
-* If connection continues to fail after several minutes, discard the in-progress setup and start again, or contact Adobe customer support with the values you entered (excluding sensitive credentials).
+* If the connection still fails after several minutes, restart the setup and try again, or contact Adobe customer support and provide the provider name, share name, schema, and any relevant error details.
+Do not include sensitive credentials.

 **Table preview fails**